-The task addressed in this paper is building dense AAMs, such as the example shown in figure 1(b), in order to generate new video-realistic synthetic sequences.
+The task addressed in this paper is building dense AAMs, such as the example shown in Figure 1(b), in order to generate new video-realistic synthetic sequences.
 The underlying problem that needs to be solved in order to build such models is one of joint non-rigid image alignment.
-There exists a large body of work on this problem $[\Box, \Theta, \square, \square, \square]$, the majority of which registers each image to an iteratively updated model.
+There exists a large body of work on this problem [8-10, 14, 16, 20, 23, 30], the majority of which registers each image to an iteratively updated base model.
 In this paper we propose a method that instead of registering all images to a base model registers images in a pairwise fashion.
-We find a bounded diameter minimum spanning tree (BDMST) on a graph of all the images, where each image is a node in a graph and each edge represents a warp calculated between the two images it connects (see figure 1(c)).
+We find a bounded diameter minimum spanning tree (BDMST) on a graph containing all of the images, where each image is a node and each edge represents a warp between the two images it connects (see Figure 1(c)).
 The motivation for this approach is the fact that with current pairwise registration methods a low alignment error can only be achieved between similar images.
 Given the spanning tree all images can be registered to a common reference frame, solving the joint alignment problem.

 In this paper we use a dense optical flow algorithm to align two images.
-Current state-ofthe-art methods use a coarse-to-fine approach, which often fails to register small scale texture.
+Current methods use a coarse-tofine approach, which often fails to register small scale texture.
 We therefore introduce an optical flow refinement technique that is particularly suited to registering regions containing only fine texture.
-Once the joint alignment is computed we present a method for densifying AAMs that is based on established ideas from digital terrain modelling.
+Once the joint alignment is computed we present a method for densifying AAMs that applies ideas from digital terrain modelling.
 To summarise, the contributions of this paper are: